-In April 2015, the FASB issued ASU No.2015-03, Simplifying the Presentation of Debt Issuance Costs.
+In April 2015, the FASB issued Accounting Standards Update No. 2015-03, Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 This standard amends existing guidance to require the presentation of debt issuance costs in the balance sheet as a deduction from the carrying amount of the related debt liability instead of a deferred charge.
-It is effective for annual reporting periods beginning after December 15, 2015.
-Early adoption is permitted.
-The Company does not expect this ASU will have a material impact on its consolidated financial statements.
+It is effective for annual reporting periods beginning after December 15, 2015 and requires retrospective application for all periods presented.
+The Company adopted ASU 2015-03 in the first quarter of 2016.
+Adoption did not have a material impact on its consolidated financial statements.